of Service to Asia's

 |Travel & Resources: PHILIPPINES

 Please help us keep these listings current and correct.
-Special thanks to remolquedor, FunEnough, pblake, Nightwing71, PJack, carlianz22, gorio, fullyime69, Barnz, jonhgz, jingangzuan, Sekjr, billy-shane, redd, a_winslow200, kamiguy, salcedo, carlianz22, Richard, Rod, Ryan, Kjell, Oscar, Michael, Kenneth, Kent, Walt, Michael G., Jovem, J.D., Wetzki, Mark, Ken, Markos, Jeff, Edward and Phillip!
+Special thanks to remolquedor, FunEnough, pblake, Nightwing71, PJack, carlianz22, gorio, fullyime69, Barnz, jonhgz, jingangzuan, Sekjr, billy-shane, redd, a_winslow200, kamiguy, salcedo, carlianz22, Paul D., Richard, Rod, Ryan, Kjell, Oscar, Michael, Kenneth, Kent, Walt, Michael G., Jovem, J.D., Wetzki, Mark, Ken, Markos, Jeff, Edward and Phillip!

 Despite its reputation as a fairly liberal haven for gays and lesbians, the Philippines has failed to guarantee legal protections of LGBTs in accordance with United Nations human rights conventions.|